laurasiviero/TicTacToe/README.md

 *************************************************************************

 Instructions:
-   - Put the useless_ui folder in the folder:
+   - Put the tic_tac_toe folder in the folder:
      C:\Users\YOU\Documents\maya\20XX\scripts
    - Extract everything in the same location;
    - Launch maya;